 California Lemon Law Covers Used Cars

-The truth is that lemon law claims can take much longer to develop.
-Defects may take months or years to become noticeable to the owner.
+In reality, most lemon law claims take more time to arise than during the drive home from the new car lot.
+Defects may take months or years to become noticeable to an owner.
 The manufacturer then gets a reasonable opportunity to fix the problem.
-All of this takes time.
-The vehicle may not even be owned by the original purchaser when a claim becomes actionable.
+This takes time that a used car lemon law attorney in California understands.

-Fortunately, California lemon law applies to used cars as well.
-Not all vehicles will qualify, though, and discerning when the law applies can be difficult.
-Review the facts provided here, and if you still have questions, please contact our office for a free case evaluation.
+Fortunately, California lemon law applies to used cars as well as new cars.
+Not all used vehicles will qualify, though, and it can take an experienced used car lemon law lawyer in California to determine when and where the law applies.
+If you’re the owner of a used lemon car, review the facts provided here.
+If you still have questions, feel free to contact Neale & Fhima Law Firm at (949) 661-1007 for a free case evaluation.

 Three Used Car Warranties That Satisfy Lemon Law Requirements

 Consumers who buy vehicles “as is” do just that – they take the vehicle without warranty or lemon law rights.
 The same goes for those who buy vehicles covered only by a dealer’s extended service agreement (legal remedies exist for breach of such agreements, but lemon law typically does not apply).
 Only defects covered by a factory warranty qualify under the lemon law.

 There are three types of factory warranties for used cars:

 1. Transferred New Car Warranty

 New cars all come with a warranty from the manufacturer.
 When title changes hands during the warranty period, any remaining coverage transfers as well.
 But be advised that some manufacturers place limits on transferability.
 For example, according to Kia’s warranty terms, original owners receive an extended period of powertrain coverage unavailable to subsequent owners.